Today in History

 1981 'Flour-bomb test' ends Springbok tour

-The third and deciding test at Eden Park, Auckland, is perhaps best remembered for the flares and flour bombs dropped onto the pitch from a light plane.
-Outside the park violence erupted on an unprecedented scale. more...
+The third and deciding test at Eden Park, Auckland, is best remembered for the flares and flour bombs dropped onto the pitch from a light plane.
+Outside the ground, violence erupted on a scale unprecedented during the tour.
+Read more...

 Sep